 In 2010, I decided to try it again, in a bigger way.
 I had started Eating Rules just a few months before, and I reached out to my fellow foodies, bloggers, and friends, and issued the challenge again.
 By the end of October, 415 people took the pledge and got this movement really started.
-We’ve grown each year since then — by now, more than 30,000 people have joined in.
+We’ve grown each year since then — this is now the tenth annual October Unprocessed! — and by now, more than 30,000 people have joined in.

-We’ve also shared a ton of great posts each year, and this year will be no exception.
+We’ve also shared a ton of great posts each year, and this year we’ll be sharing more.

 Although it’s a lot of work to make this project happen, I want to do it again.
 It’s just too important not to.
 And I want to share this experience with as many people as possible.
 Not just my experience, but our experience.

 Together, let’s see how many people we can get to eat no processed foods whatsoever during the month of October.